Nonperturbative Dyson-Schwinger equation approach to strongly interacting Dirac fermion systems: Introduction

 There is an important difference between conventional electron-phonon systems and Dirac fermion systems.
 In the former case, the vertex function is calculated from two WTIs induced by two symmetries and two symmetry-induced conserved currents \cite{Liu19}.
 In the latter case, however, there are no sufficient symmetry-induced WTIs.
 To completely determine the vertex function, we need to employ both symmetry-induced conserved currents and asymmetry-related non-conserved currents to derive a sufficient number of generalized WTIs.
-Not all non-conserved currents are useful.
+Not all non-conserved currents are directly useful.
 We will demonstrate how to construct useful non-conserved currents and how to obtain the corresponding generalized WTIs from such non-conserved currents.

 To illustrate how our approach works in realistic systems, we take undoped graphene as an example.
-The effective fine structure constant of undoped graphene is of the order of unity, implying that the Dirac fermions experience a strong Coulomb interaction.
+In particular, we restrict our interest to the impact of long-range interaction, leaving the fermion-phonon interaction for future research.
+The effective fine structure constant of undoped graphene is of the order of unity, i.e., $\alpha \sim 1$, implying that Dirac fermions experience a strong Coulomb interaction.
 In addition, the physical flavor is $N=2$ if four-component spinor is adopted.
 Thus, this system actually does not have a suitable small parameter.
-We apply our approach to revisit this system and, for the first time, obtain the exact solutions of the self-consistent DS equation of the full fermion propagator.
-Our results reveal that, the renormalized fermion velocity exhibits a logarithmic momentum dependence at a fixed energy, but is nearly energy independent at a fixed momentum.
+Previous field-theoretical analysis carried out by means of small-$\alpha$ expansion and $1/N$ expansion have not provided conclusive results about the behavior of fermion velocity renormalization and the fate of excitonic insulating transition.
+Actually, it was revealed in Refs.\cite{Barnes14, Kolomeisky15, Hofmann14} that the perturbation series expressed in powers of $\alpha$ diverges already at the leading two or three orders, implying that conventional perturbation theory is unreliable.
+The validity of results obtained by using $1/N$ expansion is also far from clear.
+To circumvent ambiguities induced by perturbative expansion, in this work we apply our non-perturbative approach to revisit the strong Coulomb interaction between Dirac fermions.
+We obtain the exact solutions of the self-consistent DS equation of the full Dirac fermion propagator.
+Our results show that, the renormalized fermion velocity exhibits a logarithmic momentum dependence at a fixed energy, but is nearly energy independent at a fixed momentum.
 Moreover, after carrying out extensive calculations, we confirm that the Coulomb interaction cannot dynamically open an excitonic gap in realistic graphene materials.
 These theoretical results are qualitatively in good agreement with experiments.